ai/evil-blocks/README.md

     @tasks.append(task)
 ```

-If you add new HTML by AJAX, you can vitalize new blocks by
+If you add new HTML with AJAX, you can vitalize new blocks with
 `evil.block.vitalize()`.
 This function will vitalize only new blocks in
-document.
+a document.

 ```coffee
 @sections.append(html)